-Hi Mom!
+Hi!
 Here I am!
-Maybe the way I came into this world was just the way you had hoped, or maybe it wasn’t the way you at all envisioned it to be.
-Here we are together – a duo, a team, a perfect pair.
+Maybe the way I came into this world was just the way you had hoped, or maybe it wasn’t the way you at all pictured.
+But, here we are together – a duo, a team, a perfect pair.

 But perhaps it doesn’t feel that way to you.
 You’ve spent the last several months “reading all the books” and yet, somehow, you still are unprepared.
 You’ve been asking yourself, “How can this be?”
 The books you’ve read about breastfeeding have come highly recommended, the websites you’ve perused are written by lactation consultants and are “evidence-based.”
-And yet, you look at me and appear a little confused and more than a little unsure of yourself.
-Don’t worry, Mom.
-I HAVEN’T read the books.
-So, while I may not be sure how often I need to be peeing and pooping every day (though 4-5 of each by day 4 feels right to me), I do know that I need to eat often.
+And yet, you look at me and appear a little unsure of yourself.
+Don’t worry!
+I HAVEN’T read the books, but I do have innate skills to help me breastfeed.
+I do know that I need to eat often.
 Listening to my tummy tells me every 1 ½ to 3 hours.
 Sometimes I cluster feed (evening is a great time for this!) and you may think eating is all I do.

 To help you feel more confident, here’s what I think you should know about breastfeeding:

 - When I start to feel hungry, I seem to find myself pulling my hands to my mouth, making “smacking” sounds with my lips.
 If I’m feeling real adventurous, I’ll even thrust out my tongue!
 If you catch me at this point, I’ll be most happy at being placed at the breast.
 Seems if you wait too long with me, I can get fussy and agitated and hard to settle.
 Patience is not a virtue of mine at this point.